Plans for Topeka’s Docking building to be finalized in October

 In May, lawmakers proposed spending $120 million to renovate the building.
 However, the price was reduced due to the use of coronavirus relief funds.
 Now, the price has been set below $100 million.
 Long said the committee is still waiting to solidify federal assistance to kick off the project.

-Earlier this year, some lawmakers like Representative John Alcala, D-Topeka, said they’re hoping updates to the building will help improve downtown and keep jobs in the community.
+Earlier this year, some lawmakers like Rep. John Alcala, D-Topeka, said they’re hoping updates to the building will help improve downtown and keep jobs in the community.